 - In a great number of cases that have come before the Courts, it has been shown that laboratory results and scans are often misinterpreted by technicians.

-The manner in which a patient receives treament can give rise to a case in negligence.
+The manner in which a patient receives treatment can give rise to a case in negligence.

-By way of an example, a patient had surgery to remove a tumour in their throat.
-On the second night after the surgery the tracheotomy tube was knocked out of place.
+For example, a patient had surgery to remove a tumour in their throat.
+On the second night after the surgery, the tracheotomy tube was knocked out of place.
 By the time the airway passage was established the patient was brain dead.
 A case was brought on the grounds that the surgeon allowed the patient to recover in ICU where there was no-one trained to replace a tracheotomy tube.

 The Court found that the failure to have a person, nurse or doctor, in the ICU who was trained in the replacement of a tracheotomy tube, under the circumstances, was an “inherent defect”.
 The surgeon was found guilty of negligence because the deceased would not have died if a trained person been present in ICU.

-The question may also arise as to whether or not a patient received suficient information to help them understand and therefore consent to treatment .
+The question may also arise as to whether or not a patient received sufficient information to help them understand and therefore consent to treatment.

 Once you can establish a duty and a breach you must then prove that this breach caused harm to you.